-The jury of the Scandinavian Green Roof Award consist of board members from the Associations board and the Scandinavian Green Roof Institute.
+The jury of the Scandinavian Green Roof Award consisted of board members from the Scandinavian Green Infrastructure Association and the Scandinavian Green Roof Institute.

 The Scandinavian Green Infrastructure Association’s (SGIA) annual green roof award is given to recognize excellence in the field of green roofs and to inspire owners, designers and builders toward quality and innovation.